Facts and Statistics about Smoking

 Statistics about Secondhand Smoke Effects

 - Secondhand smoke can immediately impair the normal flow of blood to the heart in non-smokers.

 - Secondhand smoke is responsible for about 3,400 lung cancer and 46,000 heart disease deaths per year in non-smokers in the United States.

 - In areas without "No Smoking" laws, levels of secondhand smoke in restaurants have been found to be 2–5 times greater than those in a home with smokers.

 - Each year in the United States, secondhand smoke causes between 150,000 and 300,000 cases of bronchitis and pneumonia in children younger than 18 months and results in 7,000–15,000 hospitalizations.

 - About 1,900–2,700 infants die of SIDS (sudden infant death syndrome) each year due to secondhand smoke.

 - Among adult smokers in the United States, more than 68 percent report wanting to quit smoking completely.

-- Cigarette sales dropped by an average of 43% in 4 states where strong tobacco control programs were funded and maintained.
+- Cigarette sales dropped by an average of 43 percent in 4 states where strong tobacco control programs were funded and maintained.

 - Most successful ex-smokers have tried to quit an average of 7 times before they were successful.